otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-android-overview.md

 ### Set a FragmentManager

-Lastly, we need to set a `FragmentManager` which interacts with the **fragments** associated with `MainActivity`.
+Lastly, you need to set a `FragmentManager` which interacts with the **fragments** associated with `MainActivity`.
 To do this, in `MainActivity.kt`, add the following code:

 ```kotlin
 ...